VIPriors/vipriors.github.io/index.md

 ### Posters

-Authors that are publishing work at the main **ECCV 2020 conference paper track** are invited to present a **poster** of their work at our workshop.
-Please [contact the organizers](#organizers) if you would like to present your ECCV 2020 paper at our workshop.
+Authors of recent and relevant works (including works published at the main ECCV 2020 conference paper track) are invited to present a **poster** of their work at our workshop.
+Please [contact the organizers](#organizers) if you would like to present your work at our workshop.

 **Important dates**